MAPNet Facilities

 MAPNet was formed to address the limitations of lower atmospheric observations, which limit our knowledge of lower atmospheric phenomena and processes.
 Most notably, data collected during the recent VORTEX-SE field campaign by the MAPNet facilities suggest considerable spatial and temporal heterogeneity within the boundary layer (BL) that are on a smaller scale than what can be captured by 1-2 profiling systems.
 MAPNet offers the unique opportunity to utilize all four systems to help document and understand these fine-scale features.

-The MIPS
+MIPS

 The MIPS deployed for Hurricane Laura (2020).

-The RaDAPS
+RaDAPS

 RaDAPS deployed at the Tennessee River for a VORTEX-SE deployment.

-RaDAPS deployed for Hurricane Ida (2021).
+RaDAPS deployed for a PERiLS deployment.

-The MoDLS
+MoDLS

-MoDLS deployed for PECAN.
+MoDLS fully deployed for PERiLS.

-The MAX
+MAX

 MAX deployed in support for VORTEX-SE.